 The drive is made with designated pull-offs all along the way.
 Take advantage of these.
 Park and take in the view.
 I was using my DSLR and the drone.
 I recommend a good wide-angle lens to be able to capture it all.

 Stop at the Beehive huts.
 It is a short hike and costs a few euros, but it is well worth it.
 The history is fascinating and the scenery is second to none.
 It is up on a hill that overlooks the coast.
-It is the first stop we came to on the drive.
+It was the first stop we came to on the drive.

 Dunbeg Fort.
 We opted out of this one as we had seen several forts on the trip already.
 I think in nice weather this is a must.
 We were there in March and it was a little cold and blustery.

 Dunmore Head.
 This is a stop along that way that is rumored to be a filming scene of several scenes in The Last Jedi.
-It was a really cool area.
+It was a cool area.
 You will hike up a small hill to get the best views.
 My boys and husband hiked up, and I hiked down to the beach.
 Both sides of the view were incredible.

 Gallarus Oratory.
-We did not stop here, we actually missed this and Dunquin Pier.
+We did not stop here, we missed this and Dunquin Pier.
 Don't blink or they will be gone!
 We were back in Dingle before we knew it.